hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 | It holds values like `"London"` and a postcode. | We don't know its real identity or name.|
 | It exists only within the current RDF graph. | We don't know if it represents a unique real-world resource. |

+#### RDF Dataset
+RDF dataset is a collection of RDF graphs with
+  - exactly one default graph
+  - one or more named graphs (used to group multiple disconnected graphs)

+#### RDF vs Property Graph
+The basic differences are:
+  - property graph model supports edge properties.
+  - property graph model does not require IRI
+  - property graph model does not support blank nodes.

 ### Things to Add
 1. representing `dbr: London dbo:population "9,304,000"^^xsd:integer` and `dbr: London rdfs:label "Londres"@es in the graph.
 2. ways to represent property graph through RDF
+3. reification

 ### References
 1. [Lecture Slide](https://github.com/city-knowledge-graphs/phd-course/blob/main/lectures/phd-course-kgs-aalborg-session-1-intro.pdf)